tsoichinghin/vps-cpu-monitor/README.md

 Before using this software, you need to set up different things on the VPS and local computer.

 ### VPS
 Please install Python on your VPS.
-If you are using Linux (Ubuntu/Debian) vps, use the following command:
+If you are using Linux (Ubuntu/Debian) vps, use the following command :
 ```
 apt-get install python3 -y && apt-get install python3-pip -y
 ```